 Plan your final course around a dessert that doesn't sacrifice on flavor with these vegan desserts ideas below.

 Vegan Peach Cobbler Crumble

 Why We Love It: This classic peach cobbler just got a Paleo, vegan makeover thanks to Food Faith Fitness.
 It takes a mere 20 minutes to prep and calls for peaches, coconut sugar, cinnamon, nutmeg, and vegan butter.

-Pro Tip: Let sit for at least 30 minutes before serving.
+Pro Tip: Let the dessert sit for at least 30 minutes before serving.

 6-Ingredient No-Bake Chocolate Chip Cookies

 The Recipe: 6-Ingredient No-Bake Chocolate Chip Cookies

 Why We Love It: If there's one thing that's better than chocolate chip cookies, it's no-bake chocolate chip cookies that require just six ingredients.
 This easy, vegan dessert recipe from Half Baked Harvest requires roasted cashews, pitted Medjool dates, coconut oil, vanilla extract, old-fashioned oats, vegan chocolate chips, and sea salt.
 Use a food processor to blend up all the ingredients and then mold the combination into cookie shapes to set in the freezer until firm.